microsoft/wpa/.github/analyst_guide_getting_started.md

 ```

 ## Importing Workplace Analytics data
-To read data into R, you can use the [import_wpa()](https://microsoft.github.io/wpa/reference/import_wpa.html) function.
-This funciton accepts any query file in .CSV format.
+To read data into R, you can use the `import_wpa()` function.
+This function accepts any query file in CSV format and performs variable type conversions optimized for Workplace Analytics.

 Assuming you have a file called *myquery.csv* on your desktop, you can import it into R using: